Launch of RSE report challenging the Government

 The Report concludes with a set of alternative recommendations, including a call for mandatory health warnings to accompany all sex education; for children to be taught the values of self-respect, as well as respect for others; the value of commitment; and the overall placing of all such education within a moral frame, currently lacking.

 A paper copy of the Report is available for purchase on the Voice for Justice UK website at £8.99, plus £3 packing and postage.
-Or it may be downloaded for free from the website from Monday, 24th September.
+Or it may be downloaded for free from the link below.
 We hope that parents and concerned educators will use it in framing their response to the Government consultation.